Missouri Inmate Phones/Sending Money & Mail

 Sending Mail to Inmates in Missouri

 Mail is one of the best, most reliable, and cheapest ways you can maintain communication with your inmate.
-A quick letter, note or card means more to an inmate then you realize.
+A quick letter, or note means more to an inmate then you realize.
 The daily delivery of mail is one of the most looked forward to events for inmates.
-In Missouri you can send a hand written or typed letters to an inmate, and up to five 8.5"x11" enclosures.
-Offenders may also receive photos, but the photos must come in a separate envelope from any other correspondence.
+In Missouri, inmate mailing procedures have changed and now utilize a central processing facility located in Tampa FL.

 At no time can you send stamps, paper, envelopes, or any other items to an inmate.
 Inmates must purchase these items through the commissary.